Product

 1. Search Ads

 The first example illustrates search ads on Bing, which provide a direct way to showcase your offerings right where potential customers are most likely to engage – at Bing’s SERP.
-These ads typically include a compelling headline, descriptive text, and a URL that directs users to the ad-related landing page.
+These ads typically include a headline, description, display URL, and a destination URL leading to a landing page related to the search query.

-Bing Ads don’t broadcast an ad message everywhere.
+Bing search ads are triggered by selected keywords, so the ad appears when a user’s query matches the campaign’s targeting settings.
 You choose relevant keywords – terms people use to search for products or services like yours, as you can see in the following example of a Live Bearded search ad for their product, beard oil.
 This ad appears in search results when someone searches using selected keywords – “beard oil”.
 It includes a catchy title, a short yet persuasive copy, and a link to the dedicated page.

-What makes search ads outstanding on search result pages are ad extensions, including phone numbers, locations, or links to specific web pages directly within the ad.
+What makes search ads stand out on search result pages are ad extensions, including phone numbers, locations, and links to specific web pages, directly within the ad.
 As you can see in the example of NYC Dental Center, they use site link extensions showcasing different sections of their website.
 Users get a richer experience, making this ad more informative and trustworthy, ultimately increasing click-through rates.

 Such ads can also have call extensions with a phone number for easy contact, or location extensions highlighting the address.
-Bing offers also dynamic search ads, further simplifying the ad creation process by automatically generating ad content based on specific website, making them highly targeted and reducing the workload on user end.
+Bing also offers dynamic search ads, which generate ad headlines from website content.
+Before using them, review which pages can be targeted and exclude sections that could attract irrelevant queries.

 2. Product Ads

-The second example showcases Bing product ads that use product data feed to display rich, engaging ads that appear during product-related searches.
-These ads feature images, prices, and promotional text directly pulled from user’s updated catalog in the Microsoft Merchant Center.
+The second example shows Bing product ads, which use a product feed to display items with images, prices, store names, and product details during product-related searches.
+These ads feature images, prices, and promotional text directly pulled from users’ updated catalogs in the Microsoft Merchant Center.
 By using product ads, advertisers tap into Bing’s ability to match their products with user queries, enhancing visibility and likely increasing conversion rates due to the detailed product information provided.

-These ads can be displayed in various forms on the Bing’s SERP.
+Bing product ads can appear in various forms in Bing’s SERP.
 Bing audience searching for specific products or shops by typing, e.g., “sport shoes online shop”, can see the most relevant ad in the right bar, as in the example below.
 This type of product ad includes a specific item picture, headline with URL, and price, encouraging visitors to explore more products from the store.

-The other type of product ad campaigns are product tiles with a high-quality item picture and precise title, including keywords related to the product, a link to the product page, price, store name, and, optionally, ratings or special offers.
+The other type of product ad campaign is product tiles, featuring a high-quality product image, a precise title, keywords related to the product, a link to the product page, price, store name, and, optionally, ratings or special offers.
 These ads display on Bing’s SERP once search terms include specific keywords or at the top of Bing’s Shopping tab results, as showcased in the following example.

 Bing’s product ads effectively engage users with high purchase intent because they target them when they’re actively considering a purchase.
 These ads appear when users search for specific products or services, making them highly relevant and timely.
 By showcasing detailed product information, including images, prices, and promotions, Bing’s product ads capture the attention of potential buyers and drive higher engagement.
 This targeted approach increases the likelihood of clicks and boosts conversion rates.